OpenDSA/OpenDSA/RST/en/RecurTutor2/BinaryTreeTrvprob.rst

 When writing a recursive function to solve a problem that requires traversing a binary tree, we want to make sure that we are visiting "exactly" the required nodes (no more and no less).
+You should also make sure that you don't do reduandant checks on the values of the children or if the children are null or not.

 .. topic:: Example